aquasecurity/trivy/docs/docs/references/configuration/cli/trivy_filesystem.md

       --redis-tls                        enable redis TLS with public certificates, if using redis as cache backend --registry-token string            registry token
-      --rekor-url string                 [EXPERIMENTAL] address of rekor STL server (default "https://rekor.sigstore.dev") --report string                    specify a compliance report format for the output. (all,summary) (default "all") --reset                            remove all caches and database
+      --rekor-url string                 [EXPERIMENTAL] address of rekor STL server (default "https://rekor.sigstore.dev") --report string                    specify a compliance report format for the output (all,summary) (default "all") --reset                            remove all caches and database
       --reset-policy-bundle              remove policy bundle
       --sbom-sources strings             [EXPERIMENTAL] try to retrieve SBOM from the specified sources (oci,rekor) --scanners strings                 comma-separated list of what security issues to detect (vuln,config,secret,license) (default [vuln,secret])
-      --secret-config string             specify a path to config file for secret scanning (default "trivy-secret.yaml") --server string                    server address in client mode -s, --severity string                  severities of security issues to be displayed (comma separated) (default "UNKNOWN,LOW,MEDIUM,HIGH,CRITICAL")
+      --secret-config string             specify a path to config file for secret scanning (default "trivy-secret.yaml") --server string                    server address in client mode -s, --severity strings                 severities of security issues to be displayed (UNKNOWN,LOW,MEDIUM,HIGH,CRITICAL) (default [UNKNOWN,LOW,MEDIUM,HIGH,CRITICAL])
       --skip-db-update                   skip updating vulnerability database
       --skip-dirs strings                specify the directories where the traversal is skipped --skip-files strings               specify the file paths to skip traversal